LiuXiaoxuanPKU/LiuXiaoxuanPKU.github.io/docs/index.md

 I am broadly interested in database and machine learning system research.
 My previous work looks into data structure application, compression, and indexes in database.

+**I am looking for highly motivated Interns + UGrad + Masters to do research on database or ML sys.
+Feel free to reach out (email xiaoxuan_liu@berkeley.edu) with your resume and transcript!**